Return to top

 Why do you put milk in French toast?

 Milk is used in French toast to add moisture, some fat, and to help make a silky and smooth batter that the bread can soak in.
-The sugar and protein from the milk react with the heat from the pan to create that classic french toast texture and flavor.
+The sugar and protein from the milk react with the heat from the pan to create that classic French toast texture and flavor.

 🥣 More Vegan Breakfast Recipes!

-LOVE THIS RECIPE?
-Please leave a 5-star rating 🌟 in the recipe card below and/or a review in the comments section further down the page!
+Love this plant based breakfast recipe?
+Please leave a 5-star rating 🌟 in the recipe below and/or a review in the comment section further down the page!

 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM, and PINTEREST to see more delicious, healthy, family-friendly food, and if you have any questions, I’m here to help!